Revisiting the sphaleron and axion production rates in QCD at high temperatures: Lattice Implementation

-Discretizing Eq.~\ref{eqn:langevinevogauge}, the electric fields, noise fields and color-conductivity can be written in dimensionless units $E_{\mathbf{x}}^{i}a^2,~a^2 \delta t\zeta^{i}_\mathbf{x}(t)$ and $\sigma \delta t=\frac{\sigma}{T}T \delta t$ respectively, where $a$ is the lattice spacing.
+Discretizing Eq.~\ref{eqn:langevinevogauge}, the electric fields, noise fields and color-conductivity can be written in dimensionless units $gE_{\mathbf{x}}^{i}a^2,~ga^2 \delta t\zeta^{i}_\mathbf{x}(t)$ and $\sigma \delta t=\frac{\sigma}{T}T \delta t$ respectively, where $a$ is the lattice spacing.
 We set $\sigma/T$ to its perturbative estimate given in Eq.~\ref{eq:colorcond} and numerically implement Eq.~\ref{eqn:langevinevogauge}, on a three dimensional lattice with a spatial size $N_s^3$ by recasting it in dimensionless units.
 The discretized version of Eq.~\ref{eqn:langevinevogauge} is solved using the leap-frog method with a time step $\delta t/a=0.01$ and evolved until $t \sim 2000$-$4000~\delta t$ for the algorithm to produce thermal gauge configurations.
 We next save $\sim 640$ statistically independent gauge configurations at each temperature, which are separated by $\delta t/a=50$ for performing thermal averages in order to extract physical quantities.
-The Gauss law constraint was implemented with a precession of $10^{-15}$ at $t=0$ and it was checked to remain so at later times.
-Note that at high temperatures the occupation numbers for the gluons with momenta $\lesssim g^2T/\pi$ are much larger than unity, hence these interact classically.
-Such a classical system can be realized as comprising of $2(N^2-1)N_s^3$ oscillators of energy $a T$ which has an energy density on the lattice~\cite{kunihiro2010chaotic} given by $\frac{2(N^2-1)}{N_s^3}\sum_{\mathbf{k}}|\mathbf{k}|\frac{a T}{|\mathbf{k}|}~,$ where the sum is over all allowed lattice momenta $\mathbf{k}$, which we have also verified in our calculations.
-On the other hand, the energy density in a quantum non-Abelian gauge theory at temperatures $\geq 2$ times than the deconfinement temperature is close to its Stefan-Boltzmann limit $2.(N^2-1)\pi^2T^4/30$.
-Using this fact we set the lattice spacing in the effective theory in physical units from the criterion that the measured energy density matches with the quantum theory at each $T$.
-This results in a condition $Ta=(30/\pi^2)^{1/3}$, which then is used to denote the lattice spacing $a$ in physical units.
+Note that the two parameters that enter into Eq.~\ref{eqn:langevinevogauge}, the coupling $g$ and temperature $T$ are not independent but are related to each other through the two-loop beta function.
+The strong coupling $g$ is calculated at the scale $\pi T$.
+The Gauss law constraint was implemented with a precision of $10^{-15}$ at $t=0$ and it was checked to remain so at later times.